argilla-io/argilla/docs/_source/practical_guides/fine_tune.md

 ### The `ArgillaTrainer`

-The ArgillaTrainer is a wrapper around many of our favorite NLP libraries.
+The `ArgillaTrainer` is a wrapper around many of our favorite NLP libraries.
 It provides a very intuitive abstract representation to facilitate simple training workflows using decent default pre-set configurations without having to worry about any data transformations from Argilla.

 #### Supported frameworks

-We plan on adding more support for other tasks and frameworks so feel free to reach out on our Slack or GitHub to help us prioritize each task.

 | Framework/Task    | TextClassification | TokenClassification | Text2Text |
 |-------------------|--------------------|---------------------|-----------|